piero-g/markdown-workflow/README.md

 ```

 The backup path must be absolute and will be combined with the `journal_shortname`; thus in this example the daily backup will happen in `~/Backup/demo/`.
 Please _double check_ your backup path before enabling this feature.

+#### Archiving the working directory

+This script is to archive the working directory after the issue is published.

+It will also create a self-contained version of MD articles with metadata and settings.
+It takes no arguments.

+It will prompt you to check for any leftovers (check `./archive/`!), and for the name of the zipped archive.

+Please note that the ./archive/ itself wont be emptied.

 ## Output